predsci/CHMAP/README.md

 Documentation site is hosted by GitHub [here](https://predsci.github.io/CHD/).

 Updates to the documentation site:
-- update markdown files in CHD-mkdocs folder
+- update markdown files in mkdocs/ folder
 - commit and push the changes
-- go to the CHD-mkdocs folder
+- go to the mkdocs/ folder
 - mkdocs gh-deploy